 Conversion marketing is less exciting and interesting than most other marketing efforts.
-But it’s also vital that you have some strategy and metrics in place to drive sales.
+But stick with me, it’s worth taking a few minutes to learn about.
 You do want to sell books, right?
-Then you need those people who like your posts and read your blogs to also buy your books!
+Then your content marketing strategies need to include some method for converting followers into buyers.

 At the top, we have all the people who discover your author brand through search, social media, or advertising.
 These are people who have actively engaged with your content (like reading a blog, watching a video, or liking a post).
 They are aware of you.

 In the second stage, we narrow to the smaller portion of people who are aware of you and like/follow you.
-This is where your first ecommerce conversion goal should live: to convert people browsing the web to followers.
+This is where your first conversion goal should live: to convert potential customers browsing the web to followers.
 That might mean following your social profile, subscribing to your YouTube channel, or signing up for emails.

 And finally, we have those people who have found you and (maybe) have followed or subscribed, who then make a purchase.
 This is the second level of conversion (from follower to buyer) and is your end goal.

-It’s worth noting that someone might discover you and buy a book without signing up for emails—this kind of ecommerce conversion is not uncommon.
-It’s also why it’s important to have multiple conversion goals.
+It’s worth noting that someone might discover you and buy a book without signing up for emails—this kind of conversion is not uncommon.
+The funnel is a simplified way to visualize how most of your conversions will work.

 1. Build a Responsive & Optimized Site

-You have to start with an author website that is well-designed, loads quickly, and looks good on any screen size from an enormous monitor to a handheld mobile phone.
+You have to start with an author website that is well-designed, loads quickly, and looks good on any screen size.
 Don’t let that intimidate you though.
 Any good platform like WordPress or Shopify will do most of this work for you.

 It is on you to optimize your content and drive people to your website.
 None of your conversion techniques stand a chance if no one ever finds you!